Boeing, suppliers slip as Wall Street counts MAX halt costs

 Canaccord Genuity analyst Ken Herbert said there will be “some step-down in production across the supply chain”, but he believes that Boeing will continue to absorb much of the financial impact and will keep its supply chain relatively supported.

-United Technologies Corp, which makes landing systems, avionics and interior lighting for the MAX, and Arconic Inc that supplies aluminum sheet and plate for the airplane dipped about 1%.
+United Technologies Corp (UTX.N), which makes landing systems, avionics and interior lighting for the MAX, and Arconic Inc (ARNC.N) that supplies aluminum sheet and plate for the airplane dipped about 1%.

-Shares of other suppliers such as wing flaps maker Ducommun Inc, composite materials supplier Hexcel Corp, and aircraft exterior lighting provider Astronics Corp were down 0.5% to 4%.
+Shares of other suppliers such as wing flaps maker Ducommun Inc (DCO.N), composite materials supplier Hexcel Corp (HXL.N), and aircraft exterior lighting provider Astronics Corp ATRO.N were down 0.5% to 4%.
 The three companies get about 10% to 15% of their annual sales from Boeing, according to analysts.

-Other smaller suppliers, including Melrose Industries, whose GKN business has a contract to supply windows for the passenger cabin of the 737 MAX, and Meggitt, which makes parts including fire protection system for the MAX engine and auxiliary power unit, fell more than 1% in Europe.
+Other smaller suppliers, including Melrose Industries (MRON.L), whose GKN business has a contract to supply windows for the passenger cabin of the 737 MAX, and Meggitt (MGGT.L), which makes parts including fire protection system for the MAX engine and auxiliary power unit, fell more than 1% in Europe.

 Reporting by Rachit Vats, Ankit Ajmera and Yadarisa Shabong in Bengaluru and Sudip Kar-Gupta in Paris; Editing by Louise Heavens, Saumyadeb Chakrabarty and Sriraj Kalluvila